Predicting Out-of-Domain Generalization with Neighborhood Invariance: Results

 \subsection{Extreme OOD Generalization}

 We now consider more extreme generalization to data domains with specialized and knowledge intensive data.
 We consider only natural language tasks as it is difficult to find a sufficiently specialized image classification dataset that maintains the same output classes.
 For sentiment analysis we use the \texttt{Drugs.com} review dataset \citep{grasser2018aspect}, and for natural language inference we use MedNLI \citep{romanov2018lessons}, an NLI dataset generated from clinical notes and patient history.
-Both these datasets contain sentences with highly specific medical terms and phrases not seen in any of our training domains.
+Both datasets contain highly specific medical language not seen in any of our training domains.
 All models from all original training domains are evaluated on each of these extreme OOD domains, and we report $R^2$ and Micro $\tau$.
 Results are shown in Table \ref{tab:extreme}

-On the \texttt{Drugs.com} dataset, we observe only a small decrease in correlation for both model architectures.
-However, ATC methods begin to fail here, with Micro $\tau$ on RoBERTa models dropping significantly from 0.706 to 0.356.
-This suggests that models become poorly calibrated in extreme OOD settings, making output based OOD prediction methods more fragile.

-On MedNLI we observe a much larger drop in correlation for both model types.
+On the \texttt{Drugs.com} dataset, we observe a small decrease in correlation for neighborhood invariance methods compared to results on AWS datasets.
+However, ATC methods begin to fail, with Micro $\tau$ on RoBERTa models dropping significantly from 0.706 to 0.356.
+This suggests that models become poorly calibrated in extreme OOD settings, making ATC methods fragile.
+On MedNLI we observe a much larger disparity in performance.
 For CNN models, most of our measures fail to correlate at all, and ATC methods degrade so much they became anti correlated with generalization.
 For RoBERTa models we observe only minor drops in correlation for all measures.
-Surprisingly, ATC $R^2$ values actually increase compared to our original experiments, although Micro $\tau$ decreases.
-For both tasks MS-Random exhibits almost no correlation with OOD generalization.
-This suggests that the choice of neighborhood becomes much more important as we move farther from our training domain.
+For both tasks NI-RandRep exhibits almost no correlation with OOD generalization.
+This suggests that the choice of transformation becomes much more important as we move farther from our training domain.